mohamed0s/Halan-Internship-Project/README.md

 # Wait for ArgoCD pods
 kubectl get pods -n argocd -w

-# Hand over to ArgoCD — it deploys everything else from Git
+# Apply all ArgoCD Application manifests — each app manages its own service
 kubectl apply -f argocd/
 ```

-ArgoCD reads the App of Apps manifests and automatically deploys all services in sync-wave order.
+ArgoCD picks up each `Application` manifest and syncs the corresponding service in sync-wave order.
+Each file in `argocd/` is an independent `Application` resource applied directly — there is no App of Apps parent wrapper.

 > **DB seeding** is handled automatically by the `halan-db-seed` ArgoCD Application.
 > It runs a one-shot Kubernetes Job as a PostSync hook — no manual `kubectl apply` needed.